sora-xor/sora-docs/src/ken.md

 ## KENONOMICS

 KEN is a farming reward token meant to incentivize liquidity for KENSETSU stablecoins.
-For each stablecoin minted from collateral deposited, 1% extra of the stablecoin will be minted and used to buy back and burn $KEN tokens.
+For each stablecoin minted from deposited collateral, 1% extra of the stablecoin will be minted and used to buy back and burn $KEN tokens.
 80% of the burned $KEN tokens will be reminted and distributed to Demeter farm for farming rewards on the XOR-KUSD pool on Polkaswap.
 To up the stakes, to get an allocation of the initial KEN supply, you will literally have to burn money.

 ### Burning Money